 What is the best electric boiler in the UK?
-With natural gas becoming more expensive and contributing towards climate change, there’s never been a better time to consider an electric boiler as part of your next central heating system.
+With natural gas becoming more expensive and contributing towards climate change, there’s never been a better time to consider an electric central heating boiler for your home.

 Which electric boiler is best suited to your home and circumstances though?
 That’s the question we aim to answer in this article.